Stellar black hole: Properties

 In the theory of general relativity, a black hole could exist of any mass.
 The lower the mass, the higher the density of matter has to be in order to form a black hole.
 (See, for example, the discussion in Schwarzschild radius, the radius of a black hole.)
-There are no known processes that can produce black holes with mass less than a few times the mass of the Sun.
+There are no known stellar processes that can produce black holes with mass less than a few times the mass of the Sun.
 If black holes that small exist, they are most likely primordial black holes.
 Until 2016, the largest known stellar black hole was 15.65±1.45 solar masses.
 In September 2015, a rotating black hole of 62±4 solar masses was discovered by gravitational waves as it formed in a merger event of two smaller black holes.
 As of June 2020, the binary system 2MASS J05215658+4359220 was reported to host the smallest-mass black hole currently known to science, with a mass 3.3 solar masses and a diameter of only 19.5 kilometers.

 There is observational evidence for two other types of black holes, which are much more massive than stellar black holes.
 They are intermediate-mass black holes (in the center of globular clusters) and supermassive black holes in the center of the Milky Way and other galaxies.